tea-noma/tea-macro/README.md

 ### Setting file ###

  The format of setting file is JSON, as follows.
+The key of hash table is target scope, and the value of hash table is the setting of compiling and compressing.

     {
     	"setting1":{